-Synopsis: A young man accompanies his stoic Chinese father-in-law to visit a loved one’s grave.
-When they begin to pay their respects, the young man soon realizes how little he knows about traditional Chinese practices and ends up closing the distance between his father-in-law and himself.
+Synopsis: A young man accompanies his stoic Chinese grandfather-in-law to visit a loved one’s grave.
+When they begin to pay their respects, the young man soon realizes how little he knows about traditional Chinese practices and ends up closing the distance between his grandfather-in-law and himself.
 This film looks at the gaps within intergenerational knowledge and wonders how one might find connection.

 Theme: The differences in experience and perception between an older Chinese immigrant generation and those raised Chinese-Canadian from birth.
 The film attempts to examine a single aspect of Markham’s identity with an eye towards the humour in misunderstandings and the longing for home/lover.